 We as a group have continued to work with our neighbours Cornwall RAYNET, on several events and I would like to express my deep appreciation to them for all their help and assistance.

-I would also like to extend my special appreciation and thanks to your long suffering and very supportive partners and families, whose support have allowed the group to provide the service that it does often at comparatively short notice, and lastly but by no means least to you, the committee and members of West Devon Raynet.
+I would also like to extend my special appreciation and thanks to your long suffering and very supportive partners and families, whose support have allowed the group to provide the service that it does often at comparatively short notice, and lastly but by no means least to you, the committee and members of West Devon RAYNET.
 Your hard work, support and sheer professionalism have now been recognised not just locally, but regionally and nationally as a standard in excellence, performance and commitment.
+Thank you.